smcpeak/smflex/flex.md

 is activated using the `BEGIN` action.
 Until the next `BEGIN` action is executed, rules with the given start condition will be active and rules with other start conditions will be inactive.
-If the start condition is *inclusive,* then rules with no start conditions at all will also be active.
-If it is *exclusive,* then *only* rules qualified with the start condition will be active.
+If the start condition is *inclusive*, then rules with no start conditions at all will also be active.
+If it is *exclusive*, then *only* rules qualified with the start condition will be active.
 A set of rules contingent on the same exclusive start condition describe a scanner which is independent of any of the other rules in the `flex` input.
 Because of